Cray-HPE/docs-csm/upgrade/1.4.4/CSM-Only.md

    All components updated successfully.
    ```

-1. Set the IMS IDs for each Management node subrole.
+1. Set the IMS IDs for each Management node sub-role.

    ```bash
    export MASTER_IMAGE_ID=""